Tehran: Economy

 Tehran is the economic centre of Iran.
 About 30% of Iran's public-sector workforce and 45% of its large industrial firms are located in the city, and almost half of these workers are employed by the government.
 Most of the remainder of workers are factory workers, shopkeepers, laborers, and transport workers.

-Few foreign companies operate in Tehran, due to the government's complex international relations.
-But prior to the 1979 Revolution, many foreign companies were active in Iran.
+Few foreign companies operate in Tehran, because of the government's complex international relations.
+But before the 1979 Revolution, many foreign companies were active in Iran.
 Tehran's present-day modern industries include the manufacturing of automobiles, electronics and electrical equipment, weaponry, textiles, sugar, cement, and chemical products.
 It is also a leading centre for the sale of carpets and furniture.
 The oil refining companies of Pars Oil, Speedy, and Behran are based in Tehran.

 Tehran relies heavily on private cars, buses, motorcycles, and taxis, and is one of the most car-dependent cities in the world.
-The Tehran Stock Exchange, which is a full member of the World Federation of Exchanges (WFE) and a founding member of the Federation of Euro-Asian Stock Exchanges, has been one of the world's best-performing stock exchanges in recent years.
+The Tehran Stock Exchange, is a full member of the World Federation of Exchanges and a founding member of the Federation of Euro-Asian Stock Exchanges.

+Fashion industry

+Design, manufacturing, distribution, marketing, retail, advertising, and other sectors of the fashion industry in Tehran have been able to grow significantly according to the needs of the country.
+In particular, a large number of male and female models are working in Tehran's fashion advertising and promotion sections.
+Despite the lack of adequate laws to support models, payments to female models have been considered high.
+Also, modeling of children is usually prohibited in Tehran.
+Clothing manufacturers are closely related to other fashion sectors in Tehran.
+For example, the manufacturers of women's boots and bodysuits have strengthened their exports and branding in other countries by using this connection.

 Shopping

-Tehran has a wide range of shopping centers, and is home to over 60 modern shopping malls.
+Tehran has a wide range of shopping centers and is home to over 60 modern shopping malls.
 The city has a number of commercial districts, including those located at Valiasr, Davudie, and Zaferanie.
-The largest old bazaars of Tehran are the Grand Bazaar and the Bazaar of Tajrish.
+The largest old bazaars are the Grand Bazaar and the Bazaar of Tajrish.
 Iran Mall is the largest mall in the world in area.
 Most of the international branded stores and upper-class shops are in the northern and western parts of the city.
 Tehran's retail business is growing with several newly built malls and shopping centres.

-List of modern and most-visited Shopping Malls in Tehran Province:
+Shoe (Mostly women's boots) manufacturing companies in Tehran can be reached in the malls.